-It seems that the English language has many more slang terms than intimate phrases to ask for sex.
-"Sex" can also be interpreted to mean many different things.
-However, what's intimate to one person may not necessarily be intimate to the next.
-What is said and how it is said, may vary depending on if you are with a new partner or in a long-term relationship.
-Some people are turned on when asked, "do you want to do it?" or "do you want to get some nookie?"
-Others prefer phrases that they consider to be more romantic or sexy, such as asking their partner, "do you want to make love?" or telling him or her, "I want to feel you."
-Some couples make up their own language to communicate and ask for what they want.
-Other couples may learn a few phrases in various languages to spice up their sex life, turn one another on, or sound more exotic — just think of how many languages there are in this world — try a little French, Hindi, Japanese, Turkish, Portuguese, or some Spanish for starters.
+What’s said and how it’s said, may vary depending on if you’re with a casual or new partner or in an established relationship.
+Some people are turned on when asked, "Do you want to do it?" or "Do you want to get some nookie?"
+Others prefer phrases that they consider to be more romantic or sexy, such as asking their partner, "Do you want to make love?" or telling them, "I want to feel you."
+Some partners may make up their own words or language to communicate and ask for what they want.
+Others may learn a few phrases in various languages to spice up their sex life, turn each other on, or sound more exotic — just think of how many languages there are in this world — you may try a little French, Hindi, Japanese, Turkish, Portuguese, or some Spanish for starters!

-- Consent means two (or more) people deciding together to do the same thing, at the same time, in the same way, with each other.
+- Consent means two (or more) people mutually decide to do the same thing, at the same time, in the same way, with each other.

-- No means no, maybe means no, and silence is not consent (if you ask someone if s/he wants to have sex and s/he says nothing, that is not consent).
+- No means no, maybe means no, and silence is not consent (if you ask someone if they want to have sex and they say nothing, that isn't consent).

 - Consent must be given freely and not under pressure.
 If you convince someone to do something, they may not be freely consenting.
-Asking and begging, cajoling, and/or manipulating are on the opposite end of the consent spectrum.
+Begging, cajoling, or manipulating to garner consent isn't considered freely-given consent.